tompato/dosage-calculator/README.md

 ## Solution

-I use create-react-app to quickly setup a little eact app and then added bootstrap.
+I use create-react-app to quickly setup a little React app and then added Bootstrap.
 I then setup a Calculator component and a Results component.

 The Calculator components would handle the overall display and the user input and render the Results component.

-The Results component would take the values provided as props and then carry out the calculations above, calcukate the twice daily dose and then use the lookup table as a multidimensional array to lookup the other results.
+The Results component would take the values provided as props and then carry out the calculations above, calculate the twice daily dose and then use the lookup table as a multidimensional array to find the other results.
 These would then be displayed back to the user.

 To run the application just download the repo and run: